-- Alt + Q Quick Search: Sets focus to the search box at the top of the page. - Alt + s Save: Presses the save button on the given page. - Alt + M Edit: Presses the edit button on the given page (think M for modify). - Alt + c Cancel: Presses the cancel button on the given page. - Alt + N New: Presses the add button on any grid on the page. - Alt + I Edit Individual: On the Person Profile page this allows you to edit the individual's information. - Alt + Edit Family On the Person Profile page this allows you to edit the family's information.
+- Alt + Q Quick Search: Sets focus to the search box at the top of the page. - Alt + s Save: Presses the save button on the given page. - Alt + M Edit: Presses the edit button on the given page (think M for modify). - [Alt + c] Cancel: Presses the cancel button on the given page. - Alt + N New: Presses the add button on any grid on the page. - Alt + I Edit Individual: On the Person Profile page this allows you to edit the individual's information. - Alt + 0 Edit Family On the Person Profile page this allows you to edit the family's information.

-Starting in v10.2, we also have keyboard shortcuts specifically for admin bar functions:
+We also have keyboard shortcuts specifically for admin bar functions: